-We can see that many suppliers have been hit hard with the closure of pubs, bars and clubs and according to Australia’s changing purchasing habits, physical stores are not quite making up for it.
+We can see that many suppliers have been hit hard with the closure of pubs, bars and clubs in this pandemic and according to Australia’s changing purchasing habits, physical stores are not quite making up for it.

 Not to mention no weddings or group celebrations to toast to, no footy or sport to watch and no live music to enjoy!
 Despite widespread media coverage of drinking at home rising, new reports now suggest reduced consumption as we’ve gotten used to life in lockdown.
 Retailers and online services appear to have fared better with many shoppers turning to online out of necessity or looking for local delivery options from their favourite pubs, breweries and wineries.